Medical education: Postgraduate education

 Further training in a particular field of medicine may be undertaken.
 In the U.S., further specialized training, completed after residency is referred to as "fellowship".
-In some jurisdictions, this is commenced immediately following completion of entry-level training, while other jurisdictions require junior doctors to undertake generalist (unstreamed) training for a number of years before commencing specialization.
+In some jurisdictions, this is commenced immediately following completion of entry-level training, while other jurisdictions require junior doctors to undertake generalist (non-specialty) training for a number of years before commencing specialization.

 Each residency and fellowship program is accredited by the Accreditation Council for Graduate Medical Education (ACGME), a non-profit organization led by physicians with the goal of enhancing educational standards among physicians.
-The ACGME oversees all MD and DO residency programs in the United States.
+The ACGME oversees all M.D. and D.O. residency programs in the United States.
 As of 2019, there were approximately 11,700 ACGME accredited residencies and fellowship programs in 181 specialties and subspecialties.

 Education theory itself is becoming an integral part of postgraduate medical training.
 Formal qualifications in education are also becoming the norm for medical educators, such that there has been a rapid increase in the number of available graduate programs in medical education.